sunrise-php/docs/docs/reference/controller-annotations.md

 ## Description

-Sets the description for an operation.
+Sets a description for an operation.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

-> 💡 **Tip**: Use multiple annotations if the description is too long, and the router will combine them into one.
+> Use multiple annotations if the description is too long, and the router will combine them into one.

 ```php
 use Sunrise\Http\Router\Annotation\Description;